tdwg/vocab/documentation-specification.md

 | xmpRights    | http://ns.adobe.com/xap/1.0/rights/         |
 | xsd          | http://www.w3.org/2001/XMLSchema#           |

-### **1.6 Key words** ###

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## **2 The structure of TDWG standards** ##

 If a standard were composed of a single, human-readable document, then identifying and retrieving that document via the Internet would be relatively simple.
 But TDWG standards can be composed of multiple documents that might change over time and that might be delivered in a variety of formats.
 This section describes the structure of TDWG standards and the relationships among the structured components of a standard.